Handbook on Report Formats

 The body of your report is a detailed discussion of your work for those readers who want to know in some depth and completeness what was done.
 The body of the report shows what was done, how it was done, what the results were, and what conclusions and recommendations can be drawn.

 The introduction states the problem and its significance, states the technical goals of the work, and usually contains background information that the reader needs to know in order to understand the report.
-Consider, as you begin your introduction, who your reader is and what background knowledge they have.
+Consider, as you begin your introduction, who your readers are and what background knowledge they have.
 For example, the information needed by someone educated in medicine could be very different from someone working in your own field of engineering.

-The introduction might include any or all of the following:
+The introduction might include any or all of the following.

 - Problems that gave rise to the investigation